 The Different Types of Mortgages Explained

 When you start out looking for a mortgage you will soon realise that there are lots of different options available.
-Below you will see a list of the most popular types of mortgages available on the market and hopefully, my short videos will give you a better understanding of what each option offers.
+Below you will see a list of the most popular types of mortgages available on the market and hopefully.
 If you have any questions regarding any of the below mortgage options, then please do not hesitate to contact us.

 What is a Fixed Rate Mortgage?

 A fixed rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
 You can set the length of which you want to fix your payments for, typically this being 2, 3 or 5 years or longer.
 No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.

 What is a Tracker Mortgage?

 A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
 So in other words, the lender that you are with does not actually set the rate themselves.
 You will be paying a percentage above the Bank of England base rate.
 In an example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

 When you take out a repayment mortgage this means that each month you are paying capital and interest combined.
 So as long as you keep your payments going for the full length of the mortgage term, the mortgage balance is guaranteed to be paid off at the end and the property becomes yours.

 This is the most risk-free way to pay your capital back to the lender, in the early years it is mainly the interest that you are paying and your balance will reduce very slowly especially if you have taken out a 25, 30 or 35-year term.
 This situation switches in the last ten years or so of your mortgage, where your payments are paying off more capital than interest and the balance will come down much faster.